 The way Johnny Air works is that they have offices in the US where you can ship your stuff.
 From their offices there, they can then ship it to you here in the Philippines.
 It can become very pricey especially when the product gets heavier but it’s simply the tradeoff for purchasing something that is unrealistically possible to be shipped here, and doing so safely and in a reasonable time.

 Shipping using Johnny Air can take up to 2 weeks but rest assure the product is delivered here safely.
 Do take note that there are other services that do the same but since I don’t have any experience with them I’d rather not touch any of them.

-I mentioned above that purchasing headphones locally can be expensive considering some additions to the suggested price, however there are good places here in Philippines still to consider buying to.
+I mentioned above that purchasing headphones locally can be expensive considering some additions to the suggested price, however, there are good places here in the Philippines still to consider buying to.

 Egghead – Egghead is a reliable place for buying headphones.
 They arguably have the biggest number of headphones for sale and cans that you oftentimes don’t see or hear, you’ll find it there.
 Egghead is currently located in Robinsons Galleria and you can check them out through their Facebook page.

 Tipidpc/Headphiles – Both of these sites offer headphones in a form of a marketplace where buyers and sellers negotiate pricing and some other stuff.
 Tipidpc is more for computers generally but because the site is so big, a lot of other things can be bought there.
 Headphiles, which is a forum, is smaller in comparison but here they just sell mostly audiophile stuff so if you’re looking for something you think is obscure, then this site is a good place to go.